bec-archer/SR80-Manuals/user-manual.md

 You can add more photos to any item at any time, regardless of its status.
 Tapping **Camera** opens the continuous camera: the shutter stays open so you can take multiple shots in one go, with a thumbnail strip at the bottom.
 If you snap a bad one, tap the **X** on its thumbnail to remove it — the photo is deleted immediately.
 Tap **Done** when you're finished.
 New photos upload immediately and appear in the strip.

-#### Deleting Photos (Admin)
+#### Deleting Photos

-On an admin device (or while admin-elevated), you can delete any photo from an item that isn't Closed. **Press and hold** (long-press) on any photo thumbnail or the hero photo — a menu appears with **Delete Photo**.
+You can delete any photo from an item that isn't Closed, from **any device** — Front Counter, Tech Station, or Admin. **Press and hold** (long-press) on any photo thumbnail or the hero photo — a menu appears with **Delete Photo**.
 Tap it, then confirm in the dialog that follows.

+- **Admin devices** (or admin-elevated devices): the photo is deleted immediately after you confirm.
+- **Front Counter and Tech Station devices**: after you confirm, an **admin PIN entry** screen appears.
+Enter a valid admin PIN and the photo is deleted.
+Tap Cancel to back out — nothing is deleted.
+This is a one-time check; entering the PIN does not unlock admin features on your device.

 The photo, its markup, and all associated files are permanently removed.
 This cannot be undone.

-[screenshot: long-press context menu on a photo thumbnail showing "Delete Photo" in red]

-This is not available to Front Counter or Tech Station devices unless admin access is elevated.
 Closed items do not allow photo deletion at all.

+#### Reordering Photos (Make Hero Image)

+The first photo on an item is the **hero image** — the large square photo that appears at the top of the item card and on the job board.
+If you want a different photo to be the hero, you can promote it with a long-press.

+**Press and hold** on any thumbnail in the strip below the hero photo.
+A menu appears with **Make Hero Image** (and Delete Photo below it).
+Tap **Make Hero Image** and the selected photo immediately becomes the new hero — the big square at the top.
+The previous hero moves down into the thumbnail strip.

+This works on both Front Counter and Tech Station, on any item with two or more photos.
+There's no confirmation dialog — it happens instantly and you can always switch it back by long-pressing the old hero in the thumbnail strip.

 #### Marking Up Photos